 Speech Pathologist Salary

-According to the U.S. Bureau of Labor Statistics (BLS) data on speech-language pathologists, the median annual salary for a speech pathologist in the United States was $80,480 in 2020.
-The salary for this healthcare profession has grown 11% since 2018, as indicated by SLP annual salary and hourly wage trend data from ASHA, the American Speech-Language-Hearing Association (PDF, 594 KB), and will differ by location and the type of setting the SLP works in.
+According to the U.S. Bureau of Labor Statistics (BLS), speech-language pathologists working in the United States earned a median annual salary of $84,140 in 2022.
+However, the salary for a speech-language pathologist differs by location and the type of setting in which the SLP works.
 Below you will find typical salaries for various settings and locations.

 Online MS: Pursue SLP Certification.
 Study FT/PT